-Generally, from my experience, most routers (that have a USB port) from Asus, Linksys, Netgear, and TP-Link support Time Machine.
+Generally, from my experience, most routers (that have a USB port) from Asus and TP-Link support Time Machine.
+Some from Linksys and Netgear do, too, though you might have to do some tweaking.
 Among these, Asus routers’ support is the most comprehensive.

 Many from other vendors do, too.
 But not all routers with a USB port can handle this.
 To make sure, though, check with the manufacturer on a specific model.

 Why do you want a Time Capsule?

 Time Machine works when you plug a drive directly into your Mac’s USB (or Thunderbolt) port.
 However, that can be cumbersome for laptop users, plus the drive can host the backup of just one computer.